B.Eng. (Jilin), M.Sc. (Peking), PhD (Regina), P.Eng.

 Dr. Bing Chen obtained his B.Eng. and M.Sc. from Jilin University and Peking University in China respectively, as well as his Ph.D. from University of Regina, Canada.
 He worked as NSERC Postdoctoral Fellow at University of British Columbia and conducted visiting research in Environment Canada before he joined Memorial University in 2006.
-He is currently a Full Professor of Department of Civil Engineering and Director of the Northern Region Persistent Organic Pollution Control Laboratory (NRPOP Lab).
+He is currently a Professor of the Department of Civil Engineering and Director of the Northern Region Persistent Organic Pollution Control Laboratory (NRPOP Lab).
 He is also the Founding Executive Director of a Global Network of Persistent, Emerging, and Organic PoLlution in the Environment (PEOPLE Network or NSERC PEOPLE CREATE Network).